Question: What if my pet dies at home?

-Answer: We are so fortunate to have available to us private organic farm land in Area, WI, to scatter group cremated remains.
+Answer: We are so fortunate to have available to us private organic farm land in Arena, WI, to scatter group cremated remains.
 If you are not using Memorial Pet Services, be sure to ask where the final resting place is.
 The “disposal” of group, cremated remains is not regulated and a garbage transfer station is considered by some providers to be “acceptable.”

 Question: What is the difference between one crematory and another?

 Answer: Not all pet crematories or funeral homes use the same terminology or follow the same procedures.
 To ensure that you know exactly what will happen to your pet once they leave your care, we provide the following questions that we recommend you ask your veterinarian and/or pet crematory:

 - What specifically is their definition of a "Private" cremation?

 - Many crematories and veterinary clinics call a Partitioned cremation a Private cremation.

 - Can we witness the entire cremation process?
 Answer should be "yes".

 - How does the identification tracking system work to ensure I receive my pet's cremains?